-Edit the font by using the Font toolbar.

-Labels can be moved in a similar way to the

-To edit the text in the label, double click on the label or click once on the label to highlight it, and then click on the Text edit icon.
+- Edit the font by using the Font toolbar.
+3 - Labels can be moved in a similar way to that of the symbols [click once on the label].
+4 - To edit the text in the label, double click on the label or click once on the label to highlight it, 5 and then click on the Text edit icon.